ojroques/ethereum-rockpaperscissors/README.md

 In the screenshots, player A and player B (who initially own 100 ethers each) have bet 10 ethers.
 Player A played rock while player B chose scissors.
 At the end of the game, player A won the total contract's balance.
 ![reveal](images/gains.png)

-A python script `inputs.py` is included to help generate expected inputs from an user choice move and password.
+A python script `inputs.py` is included to help generate expected inputs from an user's choice of a move and a password.
 The script works only with Python 3+.
 To use it, run:
 ```sh
 python3 inputs.py
 ```